ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-axis-types/index.md

 ---
-title: "Sparklines - Axes Types"
+title: "Sparklines - Axis Types"
 enterprise: true
 ---

-This section compares the different horizontal axes types that are available to all sparklines.
+This section compares the different horizontal axis types that are available to all sparklines.

-When choosing an appropriate axes it is important to consider the data the sparkline is based on, this ensures X values are scaled correctly along the x-axis.
+When choosing an appropriate axis it is important to consider the data the sparkline is based on, this ensures X values are scaled correctly along the x-axis.

 The following axes types are available to all sparklines: